sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-01/fiori-ios-scpms-teched19-01.md

 ---
-title: Create Xcode Project with SAP SDK for iOS
+title: Create Xcode Project with SAP BTP SDK for iOS
-description: Enable SAP Mobile Services, create a connection in the SAP SDK for iOS Assistant, and generate a master-detail view app with the iOS Assistant.
+description: Enable SAP Mobile Services, create a connection in the SAP BTP SDK Assistant for iOS, and generate a master-detail view app with the Assistant.
 author_name: Kevin Muessig
 author_profile: https://github.com/KevinMuessig
 auto_validation: true